outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 		- tuning the query planner is one of the primary optimization techniques for relational databases
 		- indexes allow frequently accessed columns to be grouped in a separate table with a foreign key reference to the original table, speeding up searches using those indexed columns
 		- specially ordering data structures in indexes can make access faster, though writes are slower because each index needs to be updated in addition to the primary table
-		- relational databases are almost always CP databases between guaranteeing consistency is important for the relational model to make sure that regardless of transactions the database is always in a valid state
+		- relational databases are almost always CP databases because guaranteeing consistency is important for the relational model to make sure that regardless of transactions the database is always in a valid state
 		- relational databases are best when there are many-to-many relationships between entities, data needs to follow the schema, and relationships between data need to be accurate at all times
 		- relational databases are hard to scale over distributed clusters (horizontal scaling) bc no matter how the data is split, there will be relationships between data entries on different nodes
-		- relational database nodes need to communicate to normalize (sync) the data, so operations are slower between network communication is slower
+		- relational database nodes need to communicate to normalize (sync) the data, so operations are slower because network communication is slower
 		- relational databases arent useful if the data doesnt have many references, doesnt conform to a schema, or changes structure frequently
 		- some databases implement multi-model support, supporting both relational and non-relational models